 Tobacco: 200 cigarettes or 50 cigars can be brought back duty-free.

-U.K. citizens can return home with 200 cigarettes, or 100 cigarillos, or 50 cigars, or 250g of tobacco; 4 liters of still table wine; 1 litre of spirits or strong liquor over 22% volume; or 2 liters of fortified wine, sparkling wine or other liqueurs; 16 litres of beer; 60cc/ml of perfume; and £300 worth of all other goods including gifts and souvenirs.
+U.K. citizens can return home with 200 cigarettes, or 100 cigarillos, or 50 cigars, or 250g of tobacco; 4 liters of still table wine; 1 litre of spirits or strong liquor over 22% volume; or 2 liters of fortified wine, sparkling wine or other liqueurs; 16 litres of beer; and 60cc/ml of perfume.
 You also can 'mix and match' products in the alcohol category, and the tobacco category, provided you do not exceed your total allowance.
 For example, you could bring in 100 cigarettes and 25 cigars, which is 50 percent of your cigarette allowance and 50 percent of your cigar allowance.

 European Union Residents